Model Cards#

 Explicit joint learning, scalable

-Slightly more complex than Flux1
+Slightly less complex than Flux1 (no double stream layers)

 When to Use Each Model#